 Sometimes, the dread of knowing an inevitably dark and gloomy winter is coming can be more depressing than the season itself.
 And if you're someone with seasonal affective disorder (aka SAD), then you may be brainstorming ways to combat the winter blues already.
-One common — and science-backed — method for reducing the symptoms of SAD is light therapy, in which you sit or work in front of a light that mimics natural outdoor light.
+One common (and science-backed) method for reducing the symptoms of SAD is light therapy, in which you sit or work in front of a light that mimics natural outdoor light.

 But sitting in front of any bright light won't necessarily make you feel happier.
-According to the Center for Environmental Therapeutics, a nonprofit research and education organization for environmental therapies, there's important criteria that you should keep in mind when purchasing a SAD light.
+According to the Center for Environmental Therapeutics, a nonprofit research and education organization for environmental therapies, there are important criteria that you should keep in mind when purchasing a SAD light.
 And considering the Food and Drug Administration doesn't regulate SAD lights, it's a good idea to know what you're looking for before you invest in one.

 For starters, the light should provide 10,000 lux (the measurement used for light intensity) at a comfortable sitting distance of 16 to 24 inches away from your face.
-It should also be white, not colored, because blue light doesn't have any therapeutic benefits.
+It should also be white, not colored, because blue light doesn't have therapeutic benefits.
 If the lamp uses fluorescent bulbs, it should also have a screen over it to filter out harmful UV rays.
 And in order to reduce glare, the light should be aimed to shine over your eyes — not directly into them.

-If you're in the market for a SAD light for your home or office, or want to see what all the hype is about, here are a few options that will fit any budget.
+If you're in the market for a SAD light for your home or office or want to see what all the hype is about, here are a few options that will fit any budget.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.